Overview

 - Surgery: In severe cases, surgery might be needed to stop the bleeding or address underlying conditions such as ulcers or tumors.

-3. Treat the undiagnosed condition
+3. Treat the underlying condition

 Addressing the root cause of coffee ground stool is crucial for a proper treatment plan.
 Treatment varies based on the diagnosis: